leds-org/leds-tools-public/docs/tools/mdd/andes/2_project_managment.md

 | 5  | Create Development Artifacts | Create a Spark-type document, using the data from the analysis. | 70 |

+## General planning

+* Release 1.0 - (14/10/2024 - 01/11/2024): create a documentation using Software Requirement information.
+* Release 2.0 - (04/11/2024 - 31/11/2024): create a Made and Spark documents

 ## Release 1.0 - 01/11/2024

 * **Goal**: Create an analysis document in Markdown with the following information: Requirements, Use Cases, Class Diagram, and State Diagram, to be published on Docusaurus and Update the analysis document with a section for dependencies between use cases and events. .

-* **Implements**: ID 1 and ID 2
+  * **Features**: ID 1 and ID 2

   * **Deadline I**  - 25/10/2024
       * ID 1: Create an analysis document in Markdown with the following information: Requirements, Use Cases, Class Diagram, and State Diagram, to be published on Docusaurus
   * **Deadline II** - 01/11/2024
       * ID 2: Update the analysis document with a section for dependencies between use cases and events.

 ```mermaid
 %%{